zikai1/SuperquadricFitting/README.md

 ## MATLAB
 ```
 - Step 1: Download the directory **"matlab_version"**, which contains random superquadric point generation, initialization, and fitting process.
-- Step 2: Start MATLAB and run **"test_main.m"**.
+- Step 2: Start MATLAB and run **"test_main.m"** for rigid superquadric fitting or **"test_main_deform.m"** for deformable sueprquadric fitting.
 This will give you an immediate fitting result for the test point cloud data generated randomly.
 ```

 ## Contact